EA-Sheffield/EA-Sheffield.github.io/contact.md

 permalink: /contact/
 ---

-*As of September 2024, the only actively maintained source of information is this website.*
+*As of September 2024, the only actively maintained sources of information are this website and [this facebook page](https://www.facebook.com/EffectiveAltruismSheffield){:target="_blank"}.*

 There are still a few social media accounts left over from the EA Sheffield university group which no longer exists.